Varda003/LegalLife/README.md

 # LegalLife
 This repository hosts the Flask backend and Frontend for the Legal Life project, which aims to assist legal professionals and users in document generation, analysis, and retrieval of legal information.

+## Introduction
+Legal Life comprises a Flask-based backend that leverages various functionalities to interact with databases, perform semantic searches, and summarize legal documents.

 ## Demo
 [Click here to see the live demo](https://aesthetic-sunflower-49a091.netlify.app/)